openhab/openhab-docs/administration/logging.md

 ## Karaf Console

-The [Karaf console](console.html) allows to monitor the log in real-time.
+The [Karaf console](console.html) allows you to monitor the log in real-time.

-The log shell comes with the following commands:
+The log shell provides the following commands:

 | Log Command             | Description                                                       |
 |-------------------------|-------------------------------------------------------------------|